 Join me at Ritual with my Promo code < DeeniseGlitz >!

-After getting to know about Ritual, I was eager to share about my experiences on my TikTok account.
+After getting to know about Ritual, I was eager to share my experiences on my TikTok account.
 The video went to places and landed on the eyes of the Ritual team.
 And yes, I land upon a chance to collaborate with them and I am eager to work with them because I really enjoyed my workout sessions so far at Ritual.